2000–01 Toto Cup Al

 The 2000–01 Toto Cup Al was the 17th season of the third most important football tournament in Israel since its introduction.
-This was the second edition to be played with clubs of both Israeli Permier League and Liga Leumit clubs.
+This was the second edition to be played with clubs of both Israeli Premier League and Liga Leumit clubs.

 The competition began on 4 August 2000 and ended on 23 January 2001, with Hapoel Haifa beating Beitar Jerusalem 1–0 in the final.